KhartesViewer/khartes/README.md

 There are two ways to toggle between the two modes.
 One way is to click on the button, to the right of the `Files` menu, that contains a crosshairs icon.
-When this button is enabled, khartes is in normal mode, and when it is disabled, khartes is in add-node mode.
+When this button is not selected, khartes is in normal mode, and when it is selected, khartes is in add-node mode.

 The other, more convenient, way to toggle between normal and add-node mode is to quickly press and release the shift button.
 You can see which